dannyhuang994/STA9890_Project/README.md

 # STA9890_Project
 This contains the file and data set for a project in STA9890.

-Dataset can be found at [datasource](https://archive.ics.uci.edu/ml/machine-learning-databases/00363/).
+Original dataset can be found at [datasource](https://archive.ics.uci.edu/ml/machine-learning-databases/00363/).

 Data discription can be found [here](https://archive.ics.uci.edu/ml/datasets/Facebook+Comment+Volume+Dataset)